w3c/security-disclosure/README.md

-# security-disclosures
-Guidelines for Security Disclosures
+# Guidelines for Security Disclosures